dotnet/csharpstandard/standard/classes.md

 A static class declaration is subject to the following restrictions:

 -  A static class shall not include a `sealed` or `abstract` modifier.
 (However, since a static class cannot be instantiated or derived from, it behaves as if it was both sealed and abstract.)
--  A static class shall not include a *class-base* specification ([§15.2.4](classes.md#1524-class-base-specification)) and cannot explicitly specify a base class or a list of implemented interfaces.
+-  A static class shall not include a *class_base* specification ([§15.2.4](classes.md#1524-class-base-specification)) and cannot explicitly specify a base class or a list of implemented interfaces.
 A static class implicitly inherits from type `object`.
 -  A static class shall only contain static members ([§15.3.8](classes.md#1538-static-and-instance-members)).
    > *Note*: All constants and nested types are classified as static members. *end note*
 -  A static class shall not have members with `protected` or `protected internal` declared accessibility.